 13. One-on-one talk with current customer

 Example: Your personal training studio maintains a list of clients who are happy to chat one-on-one with potential customers.
-You proactively arrange the conversation.
+You proactively suggest and then make the introduction.

 14. Free charitable event training